xenify-io/litepaper/README.md

 <br>

 ## ◽️ Does XNF have an initial supply?
 - No, Xenify does not have an initial supply, and there is no pre-mine of XNF tokens.
-Instead, the protocol distributes XNF tokens through a daily reward to users that participate in the ecosystem through direct burns of XEN and USDy or swapping of tokens via the Xenify aggregator.
+Instead, the protocol distributes XNF tokens through a daily reward to users that participate in the ecosystem through direct burns of vXEN and vUSDy or swapping of tokens via the Xenify aggregator.
 This approach ensures a fair distribution model and encourages active user engagement in the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)